Now, finally approaching the 6th decade of my life, why do I start a blog?

 My wife and eldest son insisted, and they wouldn’t give the idea up.
 It would help sell my books, they reasoned.
 But it struck me as rather self-serving to just write a blog in order to sell books, and when do I have time to write a blog if I’m writing books and music?
 What does a man with interests that vary from politics, religion, comic books, classical music, children’s books, Broadway musicals, stage plays, morality, and history do with a blog?
 Well, he writes whatever he wants, but he does it every Saturday when he’s off work.

-I am a Summa Cum Laude graduate of Shippensburg University in Pennsylvania with a BA major in English combined with classes in music and computer programming and a master’s certificate in Program Management from George Washington University.
+I am a Summa Cum Laude graduate of Shippensburg University in Pennsylvania with a BA major in English combined with classes in music and computer programming and a master’s certificate in Project Management from George Washington University.
 I have cleaned bathrooms, dug ditches, served as a sketching and cartooning instructor, asked if you want fries with that, sold power tools and exercise equipment at Sears, and have worked in a Computer Design Agency for the United States Navy in a variety of capacities, currently as a first level supervisor and project manager.

-My first two musical were performed in the area, my Christian music has been performed by a local group, I’ve been commissioned to write music for a church bicentennial, I’ve premiered more than 30 works for young orchestra for the Central Pennsylvania Home School orchestra I conduct as an unpaid volunteer, and I am now a happy grandfather.
+My first two musicals were performed in the area, my Christian music has been performed by a local group, I’ve been commissioned to write music for a church bicentennial, I’ve premiered more than 30 works for young orchestra for the Central Pennsylvania Home School orchestra I conduct as an unpaid volunteer, and I am now a happy grandfather.